 Amslee Institute on December 18, 2018

-Many families readily give during emergencies, during the holidays, and for school fund raisers and it’s important for children to see charity as part of their family values.
+Many families readily give during emergencies, during the holidays, and for school fundraisers and it’s important for children to see charity as part of their family values.
 Teaching children the spirit of giving helps them connect with the community and learn how to reach out and help others.
-The act of helping others also teaching children that it is okay to need help at times and that people can rebound from difficult situations.
+The act of helping others also teaches children that it is okay to need help at times and that people can rebound from difficult situations.

 Many families donate financially but it’s also important for children to see their family donate their time and resources.
 There are many ways children can participate and it’s best if they can pick a charity or charitable activity to pursue.